-The two and a half acres currently comprising 920 South Boulevard were part of a larger property originally deeded from the United States Government to M. Olmstead in 1819.
-The parcel was split between Avon and Troy Townships.
+The two and a half acres currently comprising 920 South Boulevard were originally part of an eighty acre property originally deeded from the United States Government to M. Olmstead in 1819.
 The 1872 atlas shows a house at approximately the same location as the existing house as part of a fifty seven acre parcel belonging to J.C.
 Runyan who had acquired the property in 1866 and owned it until 1897.
-Runyan also owned 52 acres directly across the road in Troy Township.
-The entire parcel in both townships was purchased in 1923 Walter W. Smith.

-In 1924 Smith sold the three and a half acres containing 920 South Boulevard to Louis and Francis Wardowski.
-The lot size was 500 feet by 337.99 feet.
-Louis Wardowski was involved with real estate and owned orange and grapefruit groves in Texas.1
+In 1923 Walter W. Smith purchased the fifty seven acre parcel and in 1924 he sold the three and a half acres containing 920 South Boulevard to Louis and Francis Wardowski.
+The lot size was five hundred feet by 337.99 feet.

-In 1924 Walter W. Smith, Arthur Bassett, and Levi L. Barbour, mortgagee, platted the Bassett & Smith Flowing Spring Acres No. 1 subdivision on the property surrounding, but not including 920 South Boulevard and across the road in Troy Township.
+In 1924 Walter Smith, Arthur Bassett, and Levi L. Barbour, mortgagee, platted the Basset & Smith Flowing Spring Acres No. 1 subdivision surrounding the three and a half acre parcel containing 920 South Boulevard with three streets and forty eight lots.
 It was accepted by the Avon Township Board in March of 1924, and recorded in the Oakland County Register of Deed's Office in May, 1925.
-It does not appear that the subdivision was ever developed.
-Bassett & Smith was a large real estate firm out of Detroit.
-Walter Smith founded the firm of Bassett & Smith with Arthur Bassett in 1910.
-The firm was a pioneer in subdividing land between Detroit and Royal Oak, and subdivided a large amount of land near Pontiac and Dearborn.
-In 1919 Walter Smith was elected president of the Detroit Real Estate Board.2

 The house on the property is listed in the city assessor's records as being built in 1910.
-A report prepared for a potential owner by Gerald Yurk and Associates states that the house on the property burned down in 1920, and was replaced with the current structure.
-No documentation was provided to verify this information.
-Descendents from the Wardowski family state that there was a fire at the house in which a baby perished.
+A survey by Gerald Yurk and Associates states that the house on the property burned down in 1920, and was replaced with the current structure.
+No documentation was provided to verify this survey.